Typeface anatomy: Space

 Inter-letter space can be reduced with kerning.
 A kern is the part of a letter that intrudes into the "box" of an adjacent glyph.

-Proportions
+Geometric ratios

 A subtle change in proportion impacts weight, perception, measure, and legibility.
 The letterform height compared to its stroke width modifies the aspect ratio; a slight change in weight sometimes helps to create emphasis.
 The disparity between thick and thin strokes, known as stress, alters optical perception.
 As an example, the first sans serif typefaces used strokes of constant thickness, but subsequent technological advances permit drawing thinner strokes.
 Condensed type occupies less space than expanded type, so that a whole page of text can be reduced to half a page.
 The capline and x-height ratio improve or decrease word legibility.